insin/nwb/docs/ReactApps.md

 # React Apps

-nwb provides a template for React apps and pre-configures development tools to work with it.
+nwb provides a template for a React app and pre-configures development tools to work with it.

 ## Create a new React app